 -

-Why are the Task Item values not appearing for the Projects I am reporting on?
+Why can't I see Task Item values for the Projects I am reporting on?

 The only way to view answers to Task Items in a report or within Fetch is if the Task Item is tagged as a Project Field.
-Fetch will not display values if the Task Item is not set up as a Project Field.
+In this case, the Project Field should be added to the query, not the Task Item.
 For more information, refer to the article Project Fields.